browserup/browserup-proxy/mitm/README.md

 ### LittleProxy (without BrowserMob Proxy)
 **Note:** The MITM module requires Java 7

-**Compatibility note:** If you are using LittleProxy 1.1.0-beta2, the latest compatible version of MITM is 2.1.0-beta-5.
-LittleProxy 1.1.0-beta3 and higher are compatible with MITM version 2.1.0-beta-6 and higher.
+**Compatibility note:** The current version of the MITM module is compatible with LittleProxy 1.1.0.
+If you are using LittleProxy 1.1.0-beta2 or earlier, use MITM 2.1.0-beta-5.

 To use MITM with standalone LittleProxy, add a dependency to the mitm module in your pom: